ArthurZey/arthurzey.github.io/_pages/stubs/physical-fitness.md

 ## Diet

 My approach is inspired by the science/logic/algorithms that were later incorporated into the [RP Diet App](https://www.rpdiet.app){:target="&lowbar;blank"}.
 (Full disclosure: I worked on the UX for earlier versions of the app, and now my brother [Andrew](https://www.linkedin.com/in/andrewzey/) is their CTO / lead engineer!)
 I don't use the app or their templates, since I prefer to exercise more granular control over my diet design, especially by making various adjustments that help my cuts be more tolerable/effective (eg, reducing hunger pains, preventing hanger, avoiding ruining my health).

+What about [Paleo](/paleo/)?
+Strictly speaking, Paleo and my calorie-counting/bodybuilding goals are orthogonal (or at least tangential).
+I eat [Paleo](/paleo/) for non-bodybuilding health reasons.
+Think of it roughly like this: [Paleo](/paleo/) is about _what_ I eat (qualitative/substantive), whereas my bodybuilding dietary plan is about _how much_ I eat (quantitative).

 ### Cycle